Voluntary work in Armenia

 Voluntary work in Armenia also presents the unique volunteering opportunity to take part in archaeological projects in amazing historical locations including the Garni Pagan Temple and World Heritage Sites such as Zvartnots Cathedral, that dates back centuries.

-Voluntary work in Armenia tends to last around 2 to 4 weeks and most organisations require a commitment of around four weeks, but volunteer programs can even last up to a year sometimes.
+Voluntary work in Armenia tends to last around 2 to 4 weeks and most organizations require a commitment of around four weeks, but volunteer programs can even last up to a year sometimes.
 Knowledge of the Armenian language isn’t required to volunteer here, but it will be beneficial to learn a few phrases to help you get by, and you will be sure to pick up a bit of the language whilst you’re there!